RomlinGroup/Flatpack/README.md

 ## Navformer

-Robots need to avoid obstacles while navigating.
-We are creating [Navformer](http://navformer.com), a navigation system powered by AI and micro language models.
-Navformer will be included as a standard component in Flatpack.
+Robots require the ability to avoid obstacles while navigating and execute actions based on commands.
+To address this need, we are developing [Navformer](http://navformer.com), an advanced navigation system powered by AI.
+Navformer is equipped with micro language models specifically designed for this purpose, allowing it to execute commands with great efficiency.
+This technology will be included as a standard component in Flatpack.

 * **CPU only:** Optimised for CPU usage, ensuring compatibility and efficiency across various edge computing devices without requiring specialised hardware.
 * **Monocular navigation:** Utilises a single-lens system for spatial awareness, providing a compact and cost-effective solution for 3D environment mapping.